JVital2013/pihole-router/README.md

 -   Sometimes, port forwarding on my router just... stops.
 It's dumb.

 Higher-end hardware can absolutely do a lot of this, but most home hardware cannot.
-Fortunately, with Pi-Hole and the help of a couple of extra bits of software, your lowly Raspberry Pi can do all of this!
+Fortunately, with Pi-Hole and a couple of extra bits of software, your lowly Raspberry Pi can do all of this!

 If you're feeling adventurous, take a look at how I rebuilt my entire home network with a Pi-Hole truly in the middle.
 Maybe you can do the same with some time and patience.